dylan-kwon/vote-chain/README.md

 ### Smart Contract

-The smart contract provides functions such as creating votes, casting votes, and ending votes.
-To facilitate quick retrieval on the client side, some data such as the title, content, and creation time of the votes are stored in Firebase via ChainLink.
+The smart contract provides functions such as creating votes, voting, and ending votes.
+To facilitate quick retrieval on the client side, some data such as the title, content, and creation time of the votes are copied in Firebase via ChainLink.

 [Show More](./contract)